 - Insulating plaster, cement, and joint compound

-How can I get Compensated if the Company is Out of Business?
+How can I get Compensated if the Chicago Company is out of Business?

 Our attorneys can assist you in filing a claim for compensation even if the company that used asbestos is no longer business or has filed for bankruptcy in federal court.
 We will use all available resources to locate responsible parties to include in your filed lawsuit for monetary recovery.